 top of page

-A wide range of characterisation methods are used in our group to investigate the properties and functionalised of our particles.
-We also develop new methods to characterise liquid dropelts and solid particle properties, such as composition, size, morphology and interfacial tension.
+A wide range of experimental techniques are used in our group to investigate the dynamics of liquid flows and the properties of colloidal particles, lipid membrane and liquid interfaces.
+We also develop new methods to characterise liquid droplets and solid particle properties, such as composition, size, morphology and interfacial tension.

 Optical Microscopy